sVoxelDev/ebean-wrapper/README.md

 ## Usage

+Drop the `ebean-wrapper.jar` inside your plugins directory and depend on it, if you are using this wrapper in a Minecraft (Spigot/Paper) server.

-Include the dependency in your project and shade it into your application or provide it in the classpath.
+As an alternative you can shade the lib into your application or provide it in the classpath.
+**This is not recommended for Minecraft plugins!**

 ### Gradle